 I was not about to jeopardize that, you know, and go against the Clinton machine.

-So I I made the decision then.
+So I made the decision then.

-Um my husband's been supportive.
+My husband's been supportive.

-I've been married almost thirty-five years.
+I've been married almost 35 years.

-I said, you know, he said, You'll know the right time.
+I said, you know, he said, you'll know the right time.

 You know, someday you need to tell this story because it's so important that people understand the way he stalked women.